hpssjellis/my-examples-of-tensorflowjs-for-tinytorch/esp-on-device-train/README.md

 Started Jan 10, 2026

-This folder has the best so far programs for on device [XIAO ML kit](https://www.seeedstudio.com/The-XIAOML-Kit.html) training.
+This folder has the best so far of the programs for on device [XIAO ML kit](https://www.seeedstudio.com/The-XIAOML-Kit.html) training.
+Another folder has the raw drafts.

 sd card structure